wpkelso/notes/Cache.md

 - Size = Block Size $*$ Number of blocks
 - Line/Block Size
 - [[Cache Associativity|Associativity]] » Mapping of data blocks to the cache
-- The behavior of the cache can on specific operations can be characterized through it’s [[Cache Policies|various policies]]
+- The behavior of the cache on specific operations can be characterized through it’s [[Cache Policies|various policies]]

 ## Entries
 Each cache entry has the following sections: